 The SXU Stump Library is a place for exploration of ideas, critical thinking about the quality of discovered materials, the capture of all types of media and materials, and the organization and sharing of information as it becomes knowledge.
-We offer delightful spaces for individual and group learning, an interactive classroom setting, embedded resources in online and physical learning spaces, and guidance in advanced research support skills.
+We offer delightful spaces for individual and group learning, embedded resources in online and physical learning spaces, and guidance in advanced research support skills.
 We provide $400,000 worth of materials not found in Google, reliable information not found in Wikipedia, a full range of movies, raw datasets for experiential learning, and subject librarians to assist researchers at all levels.
 We are part of national cooperative networks that provide access to all significant research collections.

 Today's library is radically different than the library of even ten years ago.
 No longer a place primarily for information discovery and quiet reflection, the physical library is now a center for discovery, data creation and manipulation - and a place that encourages creativity and facilitates collaboration.
+We have moved from "collections" to "connections."

 In terms of services and assistance, the library should demonstrate novel technologies to encourage creative data handling and information sharing.
 Personal knowledge management services (i.e. Zotero and diigo) facilitate new learning and research possibilities.